-The Senior Capstone in international studies is the culmination of your major.
+The Senior Capstone (PDF) in international studies is the culmination of your major.
 It should demonstrate your ability to research and analyze an important issue in ways that:

 - Reflect your training in one of the thematic tracks